Towerism/dotfiles/README.md

 - wireless_tools (make sure this is installed before compiling polybar)
 - tig
 - xbacklight (or light for acpi control instead)
+- xss-lock (used to lock the screen before sleep)

 ## Optional